-Marine Loading Arm (Fig. 1) is used to load or unload the ship or vessel carrying the Petroleum products, chemicals etc. Loading arms are made up of several sections of pipe, connected by swivel joints.
+Marine Loading Arm is used to load or unload the ship or vessel carrying the Petroleum products, chemicals, etc. Marine loading arms are made up of several sections of pipe, connected by swivel joints.
 The section on the shore side of the ‘apex’ of the loading arm is known as the inboard arm and the section on the tanker side of the ‘apex’ is known as the outboard section.

-Loading arms must be specified/designed to allow for movement of the tanker during loading/unloading, due to tides/waves/wind and due to the tanker’s cargo increasing/decreasing.
+Marine loading arms (Fig. 1) must be specified/designed to allow for movement of the tanker during loading/unloading, due to tides/waves/wind and due to the tanker’s cargo increasing/decreasing.
 Each loading arm is designed with a certain operating ‘envelope’.
 If a connected loading arm is forced outside this envelope, it should be disconnected immediately (manually or, for some systems, automatically).
-The main factors that affect the required operating envelope are tanker DWT, tidal range, maximum wave height, elevation of jetty structure, and the size/number of loading arms at the berth.
+The main factors that affect the required operating envelope are tanker DWT, tidal range, maximum wave height, the elevation of the jetty structure, and the size/number of loading arms at the berth.

-There are a number of systems for connecting loading arms to tankers.
+There are a number of systems for connecting marine loading arms to tankers.
 The simplest connection is made using a flanged coupling.
 It is common practice for loading arms to be fitted with powered universal couplers.
-Loading arms handling LPG (or any other pressurised/refrigerated material) should have a powered emergency release coupling (PERC), connected to the ESD system.
+Marine Loading arms handling LPG (or any other pressurized/refrigerated material) should have a powered emergency release coupling (PERC), connected to the ESD system.

 - In order to handle hoses with a diameter of 4” and above, a crane is required

 - In order to prevent snagging, hoses often need support that has to be adjusted during loading/unloading, for which a crane is required the environmental performance (in terms of emissions to air and to water) of a berth with hoses is generally not as good as that of a berth with loading arms